 Read also: What to do in Santa Teresa, Costa Rica

 A trip to Manuel Antonio National Park, a tropical paradise in Costa Rica, awaits you.
 I found that Costa Rica is a country that offers a lot, especially for hikers and lovers of various sports.
 How to plan a trip to Costa Rica, and what places to visit?
 Find all the necessary information on this topic in my ebook ‘Costa Rica guidebook’.

 Manuel Antonio National Park is distinguished by its fantastic flora and fauna.
 What is more, some of the most beautiful beaches in the world exist here.
 The unique atmosphere and activities you can do there make this place special.
 You can spend time in Manuel Antonio National Park with your family, friends, or as a couple.

 On the rainforest side, you will discover more than 350 plant species and meet more than 100 mammals and 340 species of birds.

 Costa Rica wildlife

 Experience the wildlife in Costa Rica up close.
 You will have the chance to see the symbolic species of the park, such as sloths, raccoons, iguanas, butterflies, colorful crabs near the beaches, and especially monkeys (howler monkeys, squirrel monkeys, capuchin monkeys).
 Be careful; capuchin monkeys (cappuccino) and raccoons are not very shy and greedy animals.

 They do not hesitate to approach you and search in your bags for a cookie or, even better, a sandwich.
 It would be a shame to have planned a good picnic and not be able to enjoy it.

 The park offers several trails and different hikes.
-Our advice is to get off the main path quickly, which is no longer a path but a highway! to get into the jungle and be in peace in the middle of nature!
+My advice is to get off the main path quickly, which is no longer a path but a highway!

 Manuel Antonio National Park opening hours